chrzr/MX5-NC-Oil-Gauge/README.md

 The circuitry for interfacing the sensor was a bit fiddly ... be sure to connect the thermistor via a pull-down resistor (I used 1k Ohm)

 Getting the old sensor out and installing the new one was a bit tricky because of the limited space + I have large hands and only had the car on jack stands.
 I would definitely recommend a long 27mm socket and some extensions.

+Using snippets (mainly the driver part) from this repository: https://github.com/waveshareteam/RP2040-Touch-LCD-1.28